 The first is a support function which gets used in some of the following, to return a string (or an optional custom string) only if it is a non-zero, non-whitespace string, and nil otherwise.

 This function receives three arguments, and returns the org-mode code for a link to the Hammerspoon API documentation for the link module, optionally to a specific function.
 If desc is passed, it is used as the display text, otherwise section.function is used.

 Split STR at spaces and wrap each element with the ~ char, separated by +.
 Zero-width spaces are inserted around the plus signs so that they get formatted correctly.
 Envisioned use is for formatting keybinding descriptions.
 There are two versions of this function: “outer” wraps each element in ~, the “inner” wraps the whole sequence in them.

 I use LeanPub for self-publishing my books.
-Fortunately, it is possible to export from org-mode to both LeanPub-flavored Markdown and Markua, the new and favored Leanpub markup format, so I can use org-mode for writing the text and simply export it in the correct format and structure needed by Leanpub.
+Fortunately, it is possible to export from org-mode to both LeanPub-flavored Markdown and Markua, the new preferred Leanpub markup format, so I can use Org for writing the text and simply export it in the correct format and structure needed by Leanpub.

-As I decided to use org-mode to write my books, I looked around for existing modules and code.
-Here are some of the resources I found, and upon which my code and my config are based:
+When I decided to use org-mode to write my books, I looked around for existing modules and code.
+Here are some of the resources I found:

 Miscellaneous org functions and configuration

 Utility org-get-keyword function (from the org-mode mailing list) to get the value of file-level properties.